Prepare by Grade - Middle School

 2. Write down ideas the teacher puts on the board.

 3. At the end of the day, spend a few minutes reading the notes you took.
-A few minutes of reviewing helps lock it into your brain.
+A few minutes of reviewing helps

 4. Put a star by points that the teacher spent a lot of time on.
 These might show up on tests.